$\mathbb{A}^1$-homotopy theory of log schemes: Introduction

 What we have done in this paper are as follows: \begin{itemize} \item We prove that our $\SH(X)$ is equivalent to the original construction \cite[Definition 5.7]{zbMATH01194164} whenever $X$ is a scheme with the trivial log structure.
-We also discuss the abelian variant $\DA(X,\Lambda)$ for any commutative ring $\Lambda$.
-This is in Section 2. \item We prove the localization property for $\SH(X)$ and $\DA(X,\Lambda)$.
-As a consequence, we obtain the Grothendieck six functors formalism for strict morphisms of fs log schemes from the works of Ayoub \cite{Ayo07} and Cisinski-D\'eglise \cite{CD19}.
-This consists of Section 3. \item We provide a canonical long exact sequence of cohomology groups
+We also discuss the abelian variant $\DA(X,\Lambda)$ for any commutative ring $\Lambda$ and the variants $\SH_{\setale}(X)$, $\SH_{\ketale}(X)$, $\DA_{\setale}(X,\Lambda)$, and $\DA_{\ketale}(X,\Lambda)$ using the strict \'etale and Kummer \'etale topologies.
+This is in \S 2. \item We prove the localization property for $\SH(X)$ and $\DA(X,\Lambda)$.
+As a consequence, we obtain the Grothendieck six-functor formalism for strict morphisms of fs log schemes from the works of Ayoub \cite{Ayo071},\cite{Ayo072} and Cisinski-D\'eglise \cite{CD19}.
+This consists of \S 3. \item We provide a canonical long exact sequence of cohomology groups

-for all base scheme $B$, object $\E\in \SH(B)$, fs log scheme $X$ log smooth over $B$, and integer $q$.
+for every base scheme $B$, object $\E\in \SH(B)$, fs log scheme $X$ log smooth over $B$, and integer $q$.
 Here, $\partial X$ is the strict closed subscheme of $X$ with the reduced scheme structure consisting of the points with nontrivial log structures.
 See Corollary \ref{coh.3} for the details. \end{itemize}

-Log geometry allows us to construct a refined version of the motivic tubular neighborhood.
-For example, consider the obvious immersions of fs log schemes over a field $k$ in the figure